 In my book I penned that meanings are “the expressed attributes, beliefs, attitudes, aims, feelings, and values of an identity.”
 Each one of those meanings is known as a meaning type.
 Meaning types actually organize themselves and interact into a meaning set or a psychological meaning DNA.
 Thus, meanings are narrative, sensory-filled, and affective stories that explain self, others, and situations.
 As defined by Frankl, meaning is what is meant or intended.
 When someone means or intends something, she or he uses a whole array of mental resources to make sense or to decode information.
 Such resources we label “meaning types”.

 For instance, let us follow the example of the student, Mary, and her professor.
 The belief that the professor could reprimand Mary incites the meaning type feeling in the form of embarrassment and fear.
 These feelings would then spur an attitude of avoidance at all cost.
 The attitude in turn stimulates the meaning type aim to hide from the professor.
 In linear form it would look like this:

 Thoughts, however, can be — and actually are — more complex than the simple illustration above.
 But it serves to clarify the point.

 The analysis of meaning types is relevant to Telotherapists and Telocoaches, but an in-depth explanation is beyond the scope of this article; but briefly discussed below.

-For additional information on meaning, please read my paper titled: Meaning, Meaningful and Important: The Powerful Three
+For additional information on meaning, please read my papers titled:

 What is Logoteleology’s Definition for Motivation?